GoogleCloudPlatform/terraform-google-secret-manager/modules/secret/README.md

-# terraform-google-secret-manager
+# Terraform Google Secret Manager Secret Submodule

-This modules makes it easy to create a single Google Secret Manager secret.
+This module makes it easy to create a single Google Secret Manager secret.
 It supports using custom KMS keys (CMEK) for encrypting the secrets.
 It also supports secret rotation and can configure the rotation notification to be sent to given pubsub topics.

 ## Usage